moath-hassaan/Habit-Tracker/README.md

 - **Error Handling**: Input validation in CLI commands (e.g., periodicity checks).
 - **Extensibility**: Easy to add new features like GUI or web interfaces.

-Run the CLI with `python -m src.cli` and follow the prompts!
+Run the CLI with `python -m cli` and follow the prompts!